Study Abroad - Why Go Global?

 If you want to work in the world's most dynamic market

-and be immersed in the rich culture, don't miss the four-week China internship program offered by the School of Business &
+and be immersed in the rich culture of the Far East, don't miss the four-week China internship program offered by the School of Business &

 Economics.
 The program runs from mid-May through early June on odd-numbered years.

 This program is a 3-credit course that counts

 as a global elective as well as a major